 Though relieved, neither of us was terribly surprised, however.
 God continually seemed to bless our time together.
 It was always obvious that He liked it when we spent time as a pair and that He had a purpose for us both—not alone, but together.
 We always said that God introduced us and, on this day, three years later, it was more obvious than ever that our friendship was hand-designed by the Maker Himself.
 This angel, disguised as a proud papa who had traveled across the country to see his daughter play softball and who had found and returned her computer, was just one more reminder that God was always with us and always listening.

-I looked over at Naomi, clutching her computer case in one hand and holding the bar with the other as the train zoomed along.
+I looked over at Denny, clutching her computer case in one hand and holding the bar with the other as the train zoomed along.
 Though she was still smiling, my personal amusement quickly melted away and I groaned as she remarked how wonderful the early morning heat felt.
 Easy for her to say, I thought.
 She was headed back to Canada and I was being left behind to look forward to yet another day of humid, sweltering sauna-like heat.
 I looked across the aisle at her again and growled and, as the day’s first bead of sweat made its debut, I began to ponder.

 Why, I wondered to myself, does the air feel so darn heavy here?
 Logically, I knew it was the humidity, because humidity is water and water does indeed make everything heavier.
 Anyone who has ever gone swimming in their clothes knows this.
-I couldn’t help but smile again as I thought back to the first night of our visit when Naomi had jumped into the pool fully clothed and how when she got out, she looked as if she was walking in a full suit of armor.
+I couldn’t help but smile again as I thought back to the first night of our visit when Denny had jumped into the pool fully clothed and how when she got out, she looked as if she was walking in a full suit of armor.

 Wait, that’s it, I thought, that’s why our hearts feel so heavy when we are sad or hurt.
 Saturated in our uncried tears, the heart, like humid air or water-soaked clothes, gets incredibly heavy.
 But, God, stands ready to collect each and every one of our tears and to lighten our load.
 We were never meant to bear life and pain alone.